jonnonz1/nz-statute-book/acts/public/2000/legal-services-act-2000.md

     (b) the duty solicitor scheme:
     (c) the PDLA scheme:
     (d) an approved scheme
-  - **Special Fund** means the New Zealand Law Society Special Fund established under Part 6A of the Law Practitioners Act 1982
+  - **Special Fund** means the Lawyers and Conveyancers Special Fund continued by section 289(1) of the Lawyers and Conveyancers Act 2006
   - **transition date** means 1 February 2001
   - **victims' claims proceedings** means proceedings of the kind specified in section 7(1)(q).
 (2) In this Act, a reference to an application by a person, or a grant to a person includes a reference to an application made by one person on behalf of another, or a grant made in respect of a person other than the person to whom the grant is made.